RTradeLtd/temporal-api-documentation/source/includes/ipns/_ipns_api.md

 You can view code examples to the right, and switch the programming language above.

+To access the development API use `https://dev.api.temporal.cloud` instead of `https://api.temporal.cloud`

 ## Authentication

 Temporal uses JSON Web Tokens for authentication, accessed through the `POST login` call.